 I have a small open source project, Symbianbible, a bible reader for the Symbian Platform.
 This is a small project, with many users, and I am the only developer.
 Currently, I have ported this application to every Symbian version that Nokia has (Series 60, 1st, 2nd, 3rd, Series 80, Series 90).
-In this post, I am going to tell the story of how I got the funding to port this program for multiple Symbian platform.
+In this post, I am going to tell the story of how I got the funding to port this program for multiple Symbian platforms.

 Since the first release, many people asked, “can you port it to device X?”.
-Buying every phone models (at least one for each platform) and their accessories (such as memory card, card reader, bluetooth adapter, etc) is expensive, so I wrote in my FAQ, that I would only port if there are some people that donate or lend me their phone.
+Buying every phone models (at least one for each platform) and their accessories (such as memory card, card reader, Bluetooth adapter, etc) is expensive, so I wrote in my FAQ, that I would only port if there are some people that donate or lend me their phone.

 Continue reading “Funding Small Open Source Project”

 As an Indonesian person, I have to admit that this is my first time going to Bali.
 I have gone to some other island in Indonesia, and even abroad, but this is my first time to Bali.
 Everybody knows that Bali is beautiful, and everything is quite cheap, so I won’t talk about it.

 Instead, I will talk about information technology (IT) in Bali, specifically about Internet access and mobile stuff.
 Internet Access is quite easy to get, four stars and five stars hotels provide Internet access over WIFI, and sometimes I can find it at dining places.
 You can also access the Internet through GPRS or through 3G data connection with your cell phone.
 Starter pack for GSM is very cheap, but the internet access cost is quite expensive (25 rupiahs/kb, or about 2.8 USD/megabyte, at current rate).